 9-9-14.
-A majority of the board constitutes a quorum to do business.
-If Unless a seat on the board of commissioners is vacant due to removal, resignation, death, or by operation of law, the quorum consists of the majority of the remaining commissioners all the members who are qualified to serve by election or appointment pursuant to chapter 9-13.
+A majority of all the commissioners on the board of commissioners constitutes a quorum to do business.
+If Unless a seat on the board of commissioners is vacant due to removal, resignation, death, or by operation of law, the quorum consists of the majority of all the remaining commissioners all the members who are qualified to serve by election or appointment pursuant to chapter 9-13.
 The board may compel the attendance of any absentee under penalties as prescribed by ordinance.